 There’s nothing wrong with occasionally treating yourself.
 But when you treat yourself too often, then it becomes counterproductive to your weight loss goals.
 And when you do decide to treat yourself, be mindful of how much of it you are eating and don’t go overboard.

 You’re more likely to eat unnecessary calories if they’re at your convenience.
 So toss all of your junk food including chips, cookies, soda, ice cream, and other junk food.
 And replace them with whole foods and whole-grain snacks.

 One of my favorite healthy snacks to eat are fresh fruits and apple slices dipped in crunchy peanut butter.
-Read more healthy snack ideas in my other blog post here.
+Read my list of healthy snack ideas!

 10. Make food at home

 When you prepare your meals at home, you know exactly how much salt and oils you’re adding to your food.
 But when you go out to eat, you don’t know the amount of oil, how much salt, and other factors that go into preparing meals they are using in the kitchen.